cdot65/pan-os-upgrade-web/README.md

 - **Postgres**: Postgres serves as the primary database for storing user data, system configurations, and logs of upgrade operations.
 - **Celery**: Celery is used for asynchronous task execution, enabling background processing of long-running tasks such as firmware upgrades and snapshot collection.
 - **Redis**: Redis acts as the broker for Celery, managing job queues and ensuring efficient task distribution.
-- **Logstash**: Logstash is used to process and forward log data to Elasticsearch, enabling centralized logging.
-- **Elasticsearch**: Elasticsearch provides powerful indexing and search capabilities for logs, aiding in troubleshooting and monitoring.

 ## 📸 Screenshots